KEAdigital/pi-weather-station/README.md

 sudo nano ~/main.py
 ```

-Add the following code to the Python script using Visual Studio Code Remote Development.
+Add the following code from the folder "src" to the Python script "main.py" using Visual Studio Code Remote Development.

 ```
 #!/usr/bin/python